From Her to Eternity (song)

-From Her to Eternity is a song by Nick Cave and the Bad Seeds appearing on their debut album From Her to Eternity.
-It was written by Barry Adamson, Blixa Bargeld, Nick Cave, Mick Harvey, Anita Lane and Hugo Race and was recorded in March 1984 at Trident Studios.
+"From Her to Eternity" is a song by the Australian rock band Nick Cave and the Bad Seeds appearing on their debut studio album From Her to Eternity (1984).
+The lyrics were written by Nick Cave and Anita Lane, with the music written by Cave, Barry Adamson, Blixa Bargeld, Mick Harvey and Hugo Race and it was recorded in March 1984 at Trident Studios in London, England.

 Mat Snow described the song as an "epic starring the most icy scalpel of a piano motif ever to cut to the heart of trauma.
 And backing it up is an arsenal of breakdown, electrocution and massacre that rises and rises again in the multiple orgasm of a man torturing himself to death."

 Accolades

 Personnel

 Adapted from the From Her to Eternity liner notes.